noflo/noflo-ui/README.md

 In addition to this project, the other repository of interest is the [the-graph](https://github.com/the-grid/the-graph) graph editor widget used for editing flows.

-### Adding components
+### Adding components to the bundled runtime

 The HTML runtime of NoFlo utilizes a custom [Component.io](http://component.io/) build of NoFlo that includes most of the common NoFlo [component libraries](http://noflojs.org/library/) that work with the browser.
 If you need to add new libraries, edit the `preview/component.json` file and rebuild.

 ### Supporting other FBP systems

 Even though the UI itself is built with NoFlo, it isn't talking directly with that for running and building graphs.
-Instead, it is utilizing the [FBP Network Protocol](https://github.com/noflo/noflo/issues/107) which enables it to talk to any compatible FBP system.
+Instead, it is utilizing the [FBP Network Protocol](http://noflojs.org/documentation/protocol/) which enables it to talk to any compatible FBP system.

-If you want to integrate the UI with a new environment you need to provide some transport layer (for example, WebSockets) that can talk the protocol, and then implement [runtime access](https://github.com/noflo/noflo-ui/tree/master/src/runtimes) for that in the UI.
-For showing the state of the runtime you may also want to implement a [dataflow plugin](https://github.com/noflo/noflo-ui/blob/master/src/plugins/preview-iframe.coffee).
+If you want to integrate the UI with a new environment you need to provide some transport layer (for example, WebSockets) that can talk the protocol, and then implement [runtime access](https://github.com/noflo/noflo-runtime) for that.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/noflo/noflo-ui/trend.png)](https://bitdeli.com/free "Bitdeli Badge")